-Figure 3-47: Aura MLS VRWV L3 monthly aggregate at 150 hPa for July 2010.
+Figure 3-52: Aura MLS L3 monthly VRWV after bias correction on 150 hPa in July 2010.

-Figure 3-48: Aura MLS VRWV L3 monthly aggregate at 250 hPa for July 2010.
+Figure 3-53: Aura MLS L3 monthly VRWV after bias correction on 250 hPa in July 2010.

-3.2.2.4 VRWV Product Merging
+3.2.2.4 VRWV product merging

-One of the main goals of the VRWV retrieval within WV_cci is to obtain a merged monthly vertically resolved CDR-4 prototype product of VRWV from both Limb and Nadir sounders in the UTLS and tropospheric regions.
-This should ideally result in an improvement of the global VRWV profiles and an attempt on a merging algorithm from the two different types of satellite sounders.
+One of the main goals of the VRWV data production within WV\cci is to obtain a merged monthly 3-D vertically resolved CDR-4 prototype product from both Limb and Nadir sounders in the UTLS and tropospheric regions.
+This should ideally result in an improvement of the global VRWV profiles and an attempt on a merging methodology on VRWV observations from these two different types of satellite instruments.

-The product merging processing is performed on the L3 products for all input data obtained from section 3.2.2.3.
-The VRWV L3 product merging uses the Python code on RACC.
-The merged product has a horizontal resolution of 5 degrees by 5 degrees in latitude and longitude on each given pressure levels.
-The final VRWV merged product has been visually inspected.
-Figure 3-49 to Figure 3-52 show merged January/July 2010 L3 VRWV products examples at 150 hPa and 250 hPa.
-Overall, observations followed our expectations and further report of the evaluation for the VRWV L3 merged product in the PVIR.
+The product merging processing is carried out on the L3 products from all input data obtained from Section 3.2.2.3.
+The merging module is coded with Python and executed on the RACC system.
+The merged product has a horizontal resolution of 5 degrees by 5 degrees in latitude and longitude on Error!
+Reference source not found. given pressure levels.
+The final VRWV merged product has been visually inspected through Panoply to show examples of the merged L3 VRWV after bia - correction in January/July 2010 on 150 hPa and 250 hPa, respectively.
+Overall, the merged products followed our expectations and further documentation of the evaluation of the merged product is provided in the PVIR.